 Panicking because you don’t know what to do this weekend and you're short on cash?
-Don't worry—below, find all of your options for last-minute entertainment that won't cost more than $10, ranging from Legendary Children Past Event Like List at the Seattle Art Museum to the Downstream Music Festival Past Event Like List , and from the UW Night Market 2019 Past Event Like List to West Seattle Community Garage Sale Past Event Like List .
+Don't worry—below, find all of your options for last-minute entertainment that won't cost more than $10, ranging from Legendary Children Past Event List at the Seattle Art Museum to the Downstream Music Festival Past Event List , and from the UW Night Market 2019 Past Event List to West Seattle Community Garage Sale Past Event List .
 For even more options, check out our complete Things To Do calendar, our list of cheap & easy things to do in Seattle all year long, and our roundup of affordable and last-minute Mother's Day events.

 Found something you like and don't want to forget about it later?
 Click "Save Event" on any of the linked events below to add it to your own private list.